One Tree Hill

 One Tree Hill has emerging levels of nearby infrastructure activity, ranking in the 30thth percentile nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 44 projects that could impact the region.
-Notable projects include Eyre Sports Park, Eyre Residential Development, Defence and Aerospace Precinct at Penfield, Mark Oliphant College Community Facility, with the following list detailing those most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 51 projects likely affecting the area.
+Notable ones include Eyre Sports Park, Eyre Residential Development, Defence and Aerospace Precinct at Penfield, and Mark Oliphant College Community Facility.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.